The Valley of Gwangi: Special effects

 The model of the Eohippus was supposed to have toes but appears to have regular hooves with 'toes' painted on (the sound effects of the animal moving also resemble hooves).
 The model of the Styracosaurus featured an inflatable air 'bladder' to simulate the animal breathing heavily after its combat with Gwangi (a feature first used in models made for much earlier films by Marcel Delgado).

 Some of the models used in the film were reused model armatures from earlier films.
-Gwangi, the Ornithomimus, and the Styracosaurus were all made from the Ceratosaurus, the Phorusrhacos and the Triceratops, who were stripped down and had their armatures modified for further use.
-The actual model of Gwangi was about 12 inches high and the Ornithomimus was about 5 inches high.
-A solid-latex, non-armatured model of Gwangi was also used for the scenes when he knocks himself out while trying to exit the valley in pursuit of the cowboys (but Harryhausen was never pleased with this, as the solid model did not look right).
+Gwangi, the Ornithomimus and the Styracosaurus were all made from the Ceratosaurus, the Phorusrhacos and the Triceratops, who were stripped down and had their armatures modified for further use.
+The actual model of Gwangi was about 14 inches (36 cm) high and the Ornithomimus was about 5 inches (13 cm) high.
+A solid-latex, non-armatured model of Gwangi was also used for the scenes when he knocks himself out while trying to exit the valley in pursuit of the cowboys (but, Harryhausen was never pleased with this, as the solid model did not look right).